Bon Secours Mother and Baby Home: 1975 find

-In 1975, two boys, ages 10 and 12, were playing at the site of the former Mother and Baby Home.
-They found a hole or chamber "filled to the brim" with children's skeletons underneath a concrete slab.
-One of them later said he had seen about twenty skeletons.
-The slab was believed by some to have covered the former Home's septic tank.
-Locals speculated that these were the remains of victims of the Great Famine, unbaptised babies, and/or stillborn babies from the Home.
+In 1975, two boys, Franny Hopkins and Barry Sweeney, aged 10 and 12, were playing at the site of the former Mother and Baby Home when they discovered an underground chamber beneath a concrete slab, reportedly “filled to the brim” with children’s skeletons.
+One of them later recalled seeing around twenty skeletons.
+The slab was believed by some to have covered the home’s former septic tank.
+Local speculation at the time suggested the remains might belong to victims of the Great Famine, unbaptised infants, or stillborn babies from the home.
 The number of bodies was then unknown, but was assumed to be small.
-It was re-sealed shortly afterwards, following prayers at the site by a priest.
-For the next 35 years the burial site was tended to by a local couple, who also built a small grotto there.
+The chamber was re-sealed shortly afterwards, following prayers said at the site by a local priest.
+For the next 35 years, a local couple tended the site and constructed a small grotto in its memory.

 2012 article

-In 2012, local historian Catherine Corless published an article about the home in the annual Journal of the Old Tuam Society.
-At that stage she did not have the names of all of the children who had died there.
-In 2013, Ann Glennon, a public servant at the Galway Health Service Executive registrar for births, deaths and marriages, at Corless' request and expense, retrieved the names of the 796 children who had death certificates listing "The Tuam Home" or the "Tuam Children's Home" as place of death.
-Most of the children were infants and had died at the Home during its years of operation (1925–1961).
-In 2018, Glennon said she was "privileged" to be able to carry out the work.
+In 2012, local historian Catherine Corless published an article about the Tuam home in the annual Journal of the Old Tuam Society.
+In 2013, at Corless’s request—and at her own expense—Ann Glennon, a registrar of births, deaths and marriages at the Galway Health Service Executive, retrieved the names of 796 children whose death certificates listed “The Tuam Home” or “Tuam Children’s Home” as the place of death.
+Most were infants who died during the home’s operation between 1925 and 1961.

-Corless studied the state death certificates and found that they listed a range of ailments such as tuberculosis, convulsions, measles, whooping cough, malnutrition and influenza.
-She then cross-referenced the names with those in local graveyards and found that only two had been buried in any of them.
-Her research led her to conclude that the only possible location for the bodies was the site where the skeletons were found in 1975.
-Maps showed that this was the site of the Home's septic tank.
-Corless believed that some of the skeletons found are inside the septic tank.
-This common burial ground was unmarked and not registered with the authorities; no records were kept of any burials there.
-International media outlets and other commentators described the site as a "mass grave".
+Corless studied state-issued death certificates and found causes of death including tuberculosis, convulsions, measles, whooping cough, influenza, and malnutrition—particularly marasmus-related malnutrition She then cross-referenced the names with local graveyard records and found that only two of the children had documented burials.
+Based on this, Corless concluded that the most plausible location for the remains was the site where skeletons had been discovered in 1975.
+Historical maps indicated that this area had once housed the home's septic tank.
+Corless believed that some of the remains found were located within the tank itself.
+The burial ground was unmarked, unregistered, and undocumented; no official records were kept.
+The site was widely described by international media and commentators as a "mass grave".

 Corless's conclusions were supported by some local residents who recalled seeing nuns and workmen apparently burying remains there late in the evenings.
-In 2010, the bodies of 222 infants from Bethany Home, another maternity home, were found in a mass unmarked grave in Dublin.
+A similar discovery occurred in 2010, when researchers uncovered a mass grave in Dublin containing the remains of 222 infants from Bethany Home, a Protestant-run maternity and children’s institution.